Cele3x/practical-seminar/README.md

 - Projekt Handbuch: This is a document which elabroates how to use the developed movement prediciton system.
 It, as well, explaines a bit more technical back ground compared to the presented paper above.
 Additonally it grants deeper insight in the developed and presented Latency Test Framework.

 ## Evaluation Study
+This folder contains all data gathered during the evaluation study.
+It also contains the measured results for the questionnaire and the performance task.
+It does not contain or discuss any results or findings, please see the submitted paper for findings, results and a conclusion.
+- Demographics: Contains a list of the demographics of all study participants, as well as some information about whether they were wearing glasses or not.
+Additionally it contains information about previous experience in VR and sportiness of the participants.
+- Perfomance Data: Contains the measurments of the conducted Perfomance task.
+- Questionnaire Data: Contains the gathered results of the asked questionnaire.

 ## Image General
 This folder contains all needed image for this repository, as well as all images needed for the paper and the "Projekt Handbuch".